- Publications and resources

 There are four key components of the State safety programme:

 - Safety promotion

-At the core of the state safety program is the requirement for safety management systems with ICAO mandating that aviation organisations and operators have safety management systems in place.
+At the core of a State safety programme is the requirement for safety management systems with ICAO mandating that aviation organisations and operators have safety management systems in place.
 It's proven that safety is best achieved through strong interwoven systems, rather than individual processes or practises.
 We're working with the aviation industry to promote a safety management system culture in Australian aviation.

-The state safety program is the result of work by a range of Australian Government agencies including the Department of Infrastructure and Regional Development, Airservices Australia, Australian Transport Safety Bureau, Department of Defence, Bureau of Meteorology, Australian Maritime Safety Authority and Civil Aviation Safety Authority.
+The State safety programme is the result of work by a range of Australian Government agencies including the Department of Infrastructure, Transport, Regional Development and Communications, Airservices Australia, Australian Transport Safety Bureau, Department of Defence, Bureau of Meteorology, Australian Maritime Safety Authority and Civil Aviation Safety Authority.